lightsourceengine/jjs/targets/os/openwrt/readme.md

-# JerryScript for OpenWrt build guide
+# JJS for OpenWrt build guide

-This document describes the steps required to compile the JerryScript for OpenWrt.
+This document describes the steps required to compile the JJS for OpenWrt.
 For target device the TP-Link WR1043ND v1.x router is used.
 Please be advised, that if you have a different one minor modifications to this document could be required.